amelia-bryant/SMII/tutorial_sheets/01_planar_kinematics.md

 ### Answer

-$$ v_B=167.55j  cm/s $$
+$$ v_B=-167.55j  cm/s $$

 ## Question 5

 The bar is moving in the x–y plane and is rotating in the counterclockwise direction.
-The magnitude of the velocity of point A relative to point B is 8 m/s.
-Relative to a nonrotating referenece frame with origin A, what is the
+The magnitude of the velocity of point A relative to point B is 8 m/s, and the velocity of point A relative to the origin is 0.
+Relative to a nonrotating reference frame with origin A, what is the

 **(a)** Angular velocity of the bar. <br>
 **(b)**  Velocity of B relative to the reference frame in vector form.